kacperkr90/EsportsCapsuleFarmer/README.md

 ## Docker

 The program can be run in docker composed config.
 This config is meant to be run on ARMv7 architecture devices such as Raspberry Pi.
-Setup starts three containers.
-First with the EsportContainerFarmer.
-Second with Selenium Firefox (Firefox was used because it used less memory on my device) and third with auto-healer bot - it recovers containers in case of failure.
+Setup starts two containers.
+The EsportContainerFarmer and Standalone Selenium Firefox (Firefox was used because it used less memory on my device).
 The program runs in `headless` mode so make sure you have disabled 2FA for your account.
-If you have old Raspberry Pi (1GB Ram or less) you should increase your swap memory.
+If you have old Raspberry Pi (1GB Ram or less) you should increase your swap memory and increase wait time multiplier to at least `3`.

 ### Prerequisities